aspircd/aspIRCd/README.md

  - `libsqlite3-dev`
  - `libtool`
  - `autoconf`
+ - `python` - 2.7 or earlier

  You however have a choice of choosing any of your favourite SSL supporting applications.
 One of them, we primarily support is one of that of OpenSSL.
  To make sure SSL ports works, issue a certificate to your IRC Network by going in the `main directory@/bin` and running:
  `./genssl.sh`

+ ## Debian/ubuntu Users

+If you have a newly installed OS, you should primarily run `apt-get update` followed by `apt-get install libssl-dev flex bison build-essential libsqlite3-dev pkg-config autoconf openssl libtool`

+Read the included documentation for detailed compilation and install directions.

  ## Installation

  This is a quick setup guide.
 In order to install, fork this repository : `git clone https://github.com/baconcoders/aspIRCd.git`

 * Then `cd aspIRCd`
-* then to build the configuration file: `./autogen.sh`
 * then use `libtoolize --ltdl` to link all the modules

-* then to run the configure script, this will ask you simple questions important for your IRC setup, run `./Config`
+* then to run the configure script, this will ask you simple questions important for your IRC setup, run `./Config` - this will automatically run autogen.sh for generating configure file
 * to build the IRCd run `make`
 * followed by `make install`

 **your IRCd will be installed in `/HOME DIRECTORY/ircd` by default.**

-## Debian/ubuntu Users

-If you have a newly installed OS, you should primarily run `apt-get update` followed by `apt-get install libssl-dev flex bison build-essential libsqlite3-dev pkg-config autoconf openssl libtool`

-Read the included documentation for detailed compilation and install directions.

 ## Support
 Interested in meeting the developers?